 But first of all, let’s take it a step back.
 Continue reading

 Or as Will Smith puts it, ‘Look to the people around you.
 Are those people throwing logs on your fire, or p*ssing on it?!’

-Whether it is about how you are planning to give birth, how you want to parent, a dream or ambition you hold… what these quotes remind us is that when we find something we believe in, that we feel passionate about, we need to surround ourselves with people who will help us towards our goal.
+Whether it is your plans of giving birth, a parenting choice, a dream or ambition you hold… what these quotes remind us is that when we find something we believe in, that we feel passionate about, we need to surround ourselves with people who will help us towards our goals.
 Continue reading

 At every opportunity, you will hear me talking about The Natal Family, our amazing programmes, inspiring values and dedicated practitioners.
 I am so passionate about our work, our ethics, our vision, and how our approach of empowerment really is quite unique!

 Two very important topics that we cover in our BabyNatal Practical Baby Care classes and in our BabyNatal Sleep workshops are co-sleeping and baby-sharing.
 Whilst these terms are often used interchangeably, we like to make a distinction between the two and clarify that bed-sharing is a form of co-sleeping.